 Open access (OA) publishing stands at something of a crossroads.
 OA is now part of the mainstream.
 But with increasing success and increasing volume come increasing complexity, scrutiny, and demand.
 There are many facets of OA which will prove to be significant challenges for publishers over the next few years

 Voting for the 2014 Atlas Place of the Year is now underway.
 However, you still be curious about the nominees.
 What makes them so special?
 Each year, we put the spotlight on the top locations in the world that make us go, “wow”.
 For good or for bad, this year’s longlist is quite the round-up.
 Just hover over the place-markers on the map to learn a bit more about this year’s nominations.

 In 2014 Oxford University Press celebrates ten years of open access (OA) publishing.
 In that time open access has grown massively as a movement and an industry.
 Here we look back at five key moments which have marked that growth.

 There’s a lot of interesting social science research these days.
 Conference programs are packed, journals are flooded with submissions, and authors are looking for innovative new ways to publish their work.
 This is why we have started up a new type of research publication at Political Analysis, Letters.

 American higher education is at a crossroads.
 The cost of a college education has made people question the benefits of receiving one.
-We asked Goldie Blumenstyk, author of American Higher Education in Crisis?
-What Everyone Needs to Know to help us separate fact from fiction.
+To better understand the issues surrounding the supposed crisis, we asked Goldie Blumenstyk, author of American Higher Education: What Everyone Needs to Know to comment on some of the most hot button topics today.